Genaker/TerraformMagentoCloud/README.md

 # Magento 2 Multi Regional Infastructure Support

 We have a global scale-out model.
 All data updates (POST, DELETE request) are directed to the main data center region.
-All GET and CACHED requess (black lines) are directed regional data centers.
+All GET and CACHED requests (black lines) are routed to regional data centers.

-Geographically distant web servers add latency and degrade the shopping experience.
+Geographically remote web servers add latency and degrade the shopping experience.
 Such mistakes can prove costly, resulting in lost customers, missed revenue, and reputational damage.

 Route your traffic to your regional Magento Servers based on the user's location.
 When you use geolocation routing, you can localize your web store and present some or all of your websites in the language of your users.
 You can also use geolocation routing to restrict access to the websites to only the locations you have distribution rights.
 Another use case is balancing load across endpoints.